Bitis arietans somalica

-Bitis arietans somalica (Somali: Abeeso) also known as the Somali puff adder, is a venomous viper subspecies found only in Somalia, Somaliland, eastern Ethiopia, and northern Kenya.
+The Bitis arietans somalica, also known as the Somali puff adder or Abeeso in Somali, is a highly venomous viper subspecies found only in Somalia, eastern Ethiopia, and northern Kenya.

+Description

 It is distinguished from B. a. arietans by its keeled subcaudals.
 Normally, B. arietans grows to a total length (body and tail) around 800–900 mm (about 32-36 in).
-In northern Kenya, Somalia, and Somaliland, though, they grow unusually large, reaching total lengths up to 1905 mm.
+In northern Kenya, Somalia, and though, they grow unusually large, reaching total lengths up to 1905 mm.

 Geographic range

-This snake is found in northeastern Kenya, eastern Ethiopia, Somalia (including Coiama Island), and Somaliland.
-The type locality given is "Bohodle, 2100 ft., Somaliland" (Bohodle, 640 m, Somaliland).
+This snake is found in northeastern Kenya, eastern Ethiopia and Somalia (including Coiama Island).
+The type locality given is "Bohodle, 2100 ft."
+(Bohodle, 640 m).